the-turing-way/the-turing-way/book/website/communication/comms-overview/comms-overview-accessibly.md

 ## Language Translation

 English is considered the academic language but we should be careful to make sure that all our outputs are accessible in this language.
-Not everyone has the same level of English therefore outputs should be written in a straightforward manner to make them more accessible to those with English as a second language.
+Not everyone has the same level of English therefore outputs should be written straightforwardly to make them more accessible to those with English as a second language.

 * However, not all communications should be in English.
 Researchers need to consider the wider audience of their communications.